kakaloka/Trout-Bog/README.md

 Step 3: Blast again "no hit" annotated nitrogenase (after step 2) against the entire JGI/IMG collection of SAGs and MAGs

-Dowload the file withe blast information....
+Dowload the file with blast information....

-Example: you can file an example of the file in the folder lklllll
+Example: you can an example of the file in the folder lklllll

 Step 4: Filter out: chlorophyllide reductase gene and select only nitrogenase gene taxonomic annotation following this criteria: